axonivy-market/db-utils/db-utils-product/README.md

 The DbUtilsResolver is used to keep all configuration information for one of the databases defined in your project (e.g. name, resource paths, DBUtilsScript table definition…).
 It is essential, that this class is implemented in a project which either defines or has a dependency to a project defining your database and script resources.
 It can be implemented by extending the `AbstractDbUtilsResolver` class provided by DB-Utils.
 Implementations for Microsoft SQL Server (`MSSQL2005DbUtilsResolver`) and HSQLDB (`HSQLDbUtilsResolver`) are provided directly by DB-Utils.

-### Provide DbUtilsStartEventBean
+### Provide DbUtilsStartEventBean and/or LiquibaseStartEventBean

-The `DbUtilsStartEventBean` is used as the Java class in an event process start.
+The `DbUtilsStartEventBean` and/or `LiquibaseStartEventBean` is used as the Java class in an event process start.
 It should extend `AbstractDbUtilsStartEventBean` which is provided by DB-Utils and implement a default constructor which must set the projects `DbUtilsResolver`.

 ### Create Db-Utils GUI process start